pybender/cloudml/doc/features.rst

 `Scikit Learn LogisticRegression <http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LogisticRegression.html#sklearn.linear_model.LogisticRegression>`_ will be used as the underlying implementation.

-This classifier has following parameters:
+This classifier has the following parameters:

 =================     ============   =============   ===============
 Name                  Type           Default         Description